marcwitasee/coding-samples/README.txt

 network_structure.py - Graph architecture function that I wrote for a group project analyzing political party-switching in the Peruvian political system.
 The function validates inputed SQL queries to ensure that the data is structure appropriately for analysis and then constructs a networkx Graph object using the edge and node data.

+CAPP-122 Project - Contains the code for a text-based application that examined party-switching data to identify distinct political coalitions in Peru.
+Configured an SQLite database for data storage and executed queries against the database to support network analysis of switching data (using the Python NetworkX library).